 - Gauguin (French post-impressionist.
 He actually painted a few dogs in Tahiti, but of course they were all odd colors.
 This would be a good name for a poi dog, no matter what the color.)

 - Hopper (Edward, the American realist—a good name for a puppy that acts somber and looks off into space!)

-- Matisse (French; everyone is familiar with this artist but no one seems to agree on what he did.
+- Matisse (Everyone is familiar with this French artist, but no one seems to agree on what he did.
 Good name, but I would be confused if I used it.)

 - Monet (French, founder of the impressionist style, maybe.
-A good name for a dog—Monet would probably disagreed.)
+A good name for a dog, though Monet would probably disagree.)

 - Pablo (Picasso—this Spaniard needs no description.
 A lot of people will not know his first name, so this is a good choice.)

 - Pollock (Jackson, the American abstract artist.
 A good choice for an abstract dog—are there abstract dogs?)

 - Rembrandt (Dutch painter.
 The best of the best, and an artist whose name will be recognized by almost everyone, even the troglodytes at the dog park.)

 - Rockwell (Norman, the popular illustrator.
 This artist was “all-American”, so an “American” breed like the Beagle seems like a great choice.)